The Cactus Kid (1930 film): Production

 Garner continued with the role until 1941, when she left the studio.

 Peg-Leg Pete, who had been seen with two legs in 1928's Steamboat Willie and The Gallopin' Gaucho, is seen with a peg-leg here for the first time in a Mickey Mouse cartoon.
 In this short, he takes the name Peg-Leg Pedro.
-Pete speaks for the first time in this cartoon.

 Horace Horsecollar appears in this cartoon, wearing his characteristic bowler hat, but he's still acting like a horse, and hasn't reached his final anthropomorphized form.
 He'll become fully humanized in two cartoons' time, in The Shindig.

 This is the last film directed by Walt Disney until his ill-judged return five years later with the Silly Symphony short The Golden Touch.

 On The Cactus Kid, animators worked for the first time to match the action to a prerecorded soundtrack, which allowed for greater synchronization than in previous cartoons.

 The short used music from España, rhapsody for orchestra by Emmanuel Chabrier, La paloma (also used in The Gallopin' Gaucho and later in Mickey's Rival) and the chase scene was scored to Jacques Offenbach's can-can.

 Mickey and Horace's chase scene reuses some animation from Sagebrush Sadie, a 1928 Oswald the Lucky Rabbit cartoon.

 The short features a gag where Mickey intends to pull out a pistol, but instead pulls out an umbrella.
 This is recycled from the April 23, 1930 Mickey Mouse comic strip.